In this article, you will understand step by step how to easily integrate with Azure Active Directory

 -

-Expires - we recommend selecting 24 months.
-We cannot collect data after the key expires.
+Expires - we recommend selecting 730 days (24 months).
+As we cannot collect data after the key expires.

 -